-Table 17-3: Software Faults
+Table 16-3: Software Faults

 Condition Action Fatal Error: Limit encountered during command OR Limit encountered prior to command The scanner table has reach the limits at the end of the table before it expected to.
 Click OK to close the error window.
-Turn off the scanner power for one minute, then turn the scanner power on.
+Turn off the scanner power, and push the scanner arm toward the middle of the scanner.
+Turn the scanner power back on.
 Return to the Patient Visit List screen.
-Click Tools > Initialize Scanner to reinitialize the scanner.
+Click Tools &gt; Initialize Scanner to reinitialize the scanner.
 "Application already running" message when starting Illu- minatusDXA program Check in the Windows task bar to see if the IlluminatusDXA software is already running, and select it to activate the program that is already open.
 Only one instance of the program may be running at a time.
 If another instance of the program is not currently running, click Yes to restart the IlluminatusDXA program.
-Drive 'A' invalid Verify the floppy diskette is 1.44 IBM Formatted Double Sided High Density.
-Ensure the floppy diskette is firmly in place in the drive.
-(Try again) Remove the disk and slide the spring-loaded metal strip (located at the top of the diskette) to ensure it is retracting properly.
 Time/date display incorrect Right-click on the time in the lower right corner of the Windows desktop.
 Click on Adjust Date/Time .
 Adjust as necessary.
-Patient scanned under wrong name Contact Technical Support.
-Scan View button not active Verify that the message "Scanner Present" is displayed at the bottom of the Database Navigator window in the Norland Illuminatus software.
-If not, refer to the troubleshooting condition "No Communication" in the "Startup Faults" on page 17-2.
-When you select Tools > Report > Generate New and a blank screen appears Select a Report Type from Tools > Report > Select Template .
+Patient scanned under wrong name, or same patient has two records and need to be merged Contact Technical Support.
+Scan button not active Verify that the message "Scanner Present" is displayed at the bottom of the Database Navigator window in the Norland Illuminatus software.
+If not, refer to the troubleshooting condition "No Communication" in the "Startup Faults" on page 1.
+When you select Report and a blank screen appears Click Close to close the report screen.
+Click on Select Template to select the appropriate report template.
+Click Report to generate a new report.
+Displays "Scanner Sub- system is busy" when trying to exit Illu- minatus.
+Return to the Patient List before exiting.